websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-elements/creating-elements.md

 ![Create Elements in the Element source editor.](./creating-elements/images/02.png)

+The UI configuration options are defined in a `uiConfiguration` property in the Element JSON.
 To preview what the Element's configuration window will look like in the Query Builder, click the _Preview_ link (next to the Cancel button).

 ![Preview the Element Configuration window.](./creating-elements/images/03.png)